-If your iPhone sound not working without headphones but seems to be fine when you are using your headphone, this might be because of improper removal of headphones from the jack and your phone is confused about the output it must be producing.
-If your audio doesn’t work even with the headphones, then that might need a professional approach.
+If your iPhone sound is not working without headphones but seems to be fine when you are using your headphone, this might be because of improper removal of headphones from the jack, and your phone is confused about the output it must be producing.
+If your iPhone audio not working even with the headphones, then that might need a professional approach.
 However, if the headphones are doing fine, but the device won’t produce sound without them, try to insert the headphones into the jack twice or thrice and remove them gently.
 Play the audio with headphones, remove and play audio again, insert headphones, and continue this two or three times and refresh your phone.
 This will help to reset the audio settings.

 2.6 Turn off Bluetooth

 You can do the same that you have done with headsets when you are using Airpods.
 Connect and disconnect the AirPods two or three times and then check how the audio is functioning.
 Even better, you should turn your Bluetooth off and leave it that way so that the iPhone doesn’t connect to the AirPods or other Bluetooth headsets automatically.
 The sounds are being played on those devices for all you know, and you are assuming that your speakers are bad.

 Swipe down to get to the Control Center and un-highlight the Bluetooth icon in case it is highlighted.
 Turn off your Bluetooth headsets or AirPods and let your phone adjust to the no connectivity environment.
 This will reset everything back to normal.

 2.7 Turn off 'Do Not Disturb' to fix no sound on iPhone